Harkame/ScamNumberScraper/README.md

 ## Model

-This project use many providers
+This project uses many providers

 For all providers, we can identify 3 kinds of provider